quarkusio/quarkus-super-heroes/rest-fights/README.md

     - [Deploying directly via Kubernetes Extensions](#deploying-directly-via-kubernetes-extensions)

 ## Introduction
 This is the Fight REST API microservice.
-It is a reactive HTTP microservice exposing an API for performing fights between [Heroes](../rest-heroes) and [Villains](../rest-villains).
+It is a reactive HTTP microservice exposing an API for performing fights between [Heroes](../rest-heroes) and [Villains](../rest-villains), in a location obtained from the [Location Service](../grpc-locations).
 Once a winner has been determined, the [Narration service](../rest-narration) creates a narration of the fight.

 Each fight and it's corresponding narration is then persisted into a MongoDB database and can be retrieved via the REST API.
 This service is implemented using [RESTEasy Reactive](https://quarkus.io/guides/resteasy-reactive) with reactive endpoints and [Quarkus MongoDB Reactive with Panache's active record pattern](https://quarkus.io/guides/mongodb-panache#reactive).